View Mary Faldon's Obituary on www.swtimes.com/ and share memories

 Mary Faldon

-She was preceded in death by her mother, Anna (Davis) Stouffer; her father and stepmother, Walter and Midge Stouffer; and two brothers, Danny Stouffer and Walter "Butch" Stouffer III.
+Graveside service will be 11 a.m.
+Thursday at Forest Park Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

-She is survived by two daughters, Rae Lyn Wornkey and husband John and Sandra Bruce, both of Van Buren; a son, Randall Faldon and wife Georgia of Van Buren; her companion, Ralph Faldon of Van Buren; a sister, Jane Stouffer of Fort Smith; a brother, Steven Stouffer of Fort Smith; six grandchildren; and four great-grandchildren.
+She is survived by her companion, Ralph Faldon; two daughters, Rae Lyn Wornkey and Sandra Bruce; a son, Randall Faldon; a sister, Jane Stouffer; a brother, Steven Stouffer; six grandchildren; and four great-great-grandchildren.

-Graveside service will be held at 11 a.m.
-Thursday, May 28 at Forest Park Cemetery in Fort Smith, under the direction of Ocker Funeral Home in Van Buren.

 Viewing will be 9 a.m. to 4 p.m.
-Wednesday at Ocker Funeral Home, 700 Jefferson St., Van Buren.
+Wednesday at the funeral home.